 In the end, there was no change.

 An issue with the inclusion of the mega K-12 as an option is what sparked the renewed debate.
-As previously reported, Mendham Township and Chester Borough have drawn a line in the sand to exclude the mega K-12 from the feasibility study.
-Mendham Borough, Chester Township and Washington Township have left it on the table.
+As previously reported, Mendham Township and have the mega K-12 from the feasibility study.
+Mendham Borough, and Washington Township have left it on the table.
 All five governing bodies support studying two separate K-12 districts and a limited use 9-12 for the Mendhams and the Chesters that leaves the current K-8 system intact.

 “We had a request for comments,” Mayor Neil Henry said.
 “My suggestion is if you want to discuss any of these issues in-depth please come to the meeting on Thursday.”

 While Henry was happy to allow people to comment at the meeting, but did suggest upcoming meeting devoted to the topic would be another venue to be heard.